-This best practice addresses protecting redirect-based flows, as described in clause 2.1 of RFC 9700 [2].5.4.2 Usage in 5G SBA
+This best practice addresses protecting redirect-based flows, as described in section 2.1 of RFC 9700 [2].

+Redirect-based flows are OAuth 2.0 authorization flows where the client is redirected through the browser to the authorization server to authenticate and grant access, and the authorization result is returned via a redirect back to the client.

+5.4.2 Usage in 5G SBA

-There is no security related usage in 5G SBA.
+Redirect-based flows are not used in 5G SBA.

 5.4.3 Assessment

-Redirect-Based Flows as a feature is not applied in 5G SBA.
+Redirect-based flows as a feature is not applied in 5G SBA.
 Therefore, no further investigation is required.

-Editor’s Note: Assessment is FFS

 5.5 BSP#5: Resource Owner Password Credentials Grant

 5.5.1 Description of best practice

-This best practice addresses Resource Owner Password Credentials Grant, as described in clause 2.4 of RFC 9700 [2].5.5.2 Usage in 5G SBA
+This best practice addresses resource owner password credentials grant, as described in section 2.4 of RFC 9700 [2].

+The resource owner password credentials grant is an OAuth 2.0 flow where the client directly uses the user’s username and password to obtain an access token, typically only used in highly trusted scenarios.

+5.5.2 Usage in 5G SBA

-There is no security related usage in 5G SBA.
+Resource owner password credentials grant is not used in 5G SBA.

 5.5.3 Assessment

-The Resource Owner Password Credentials Grant is an OAuth 2.0 flow where the client directly uses the user’s username and password to obtain an access token, typically only used in highly trusted scenarios.
-Resource Owner Password Credentials Grant as a feature is not applied in 5G SBA.
+Resource owner password credentials grant as a feature is not applied in 5G SBA.
 Therefore, no further investigation is required.

-Editor’s Note: Assessment is FFS

 5.6 BSP#6: OAuth 2.0 Authorization Server Metadata

 5.6.1 Description of best practice

-This best practice addresses OAuth 2.0 Authorization Server Metadata, as described in clause 2.6 of RFC 9700 [2].
+This best practice addresses OAuth 2.0 Authorization Server Metadata, as described in section 2.6 of RFC 9700 [2].

-Editor’s Note: Further description is FFS
+Authorization servers publish OAuth Authorization Server Metadata according to RFC 8414 [y] to enable automatically security features, to reduce client misconfigurations and to facilitate rotation of cryptographic keys.

 5.6.2 Usage in 5G SBA

-There is no security related usage in 5G SBA.
+OAuth 2.0 Authorization Server Metadata is not used in 5G SBA.
+Cryptographic key rotation is facilitated by the access token retrieve key service operation.

 5.6.3 Assessment

-Editor’s Note: Assessment is FFS
+OAuth 2.0 Authorization Server Metadata as a feature is not applied in 5G SBA security.
+Token-based authorization uses only a few and well-defined features of OAuth 2.0, so there is no need to enable automatically security features or reduce client misconfigurations.
+Therefore, no further investigation is required.

 5.7 BSP#7: Termination of TLS at intermediary

 5.7.1 Description of best practice

-This best practice addresses Termination of TLS at intermediary, as described in clause 2.6 and clause 4.13 of RFC 9700 [2].
+This best practice addresses Termination of TLS at intermediary, as described in section 2.6 and section 4.13 of RFC 9700 [2].
+This current best practice is linked to the BSP#20.

 5.7.2 Usage in 5G SBA

-There is no security related usage in 5G SBA.
+TLS terminating reverse proxy deployment architecture is not used in 5G SBA specifications.

 5.7.3 Assessment

-Termination of TLS at intermediary that act as reverse proxy on upper layer is a mechanism that is not applied in 5G SBA.
+Termination of TLS at an intermediary that acts as reverse proxy on upper layer is a mechanism that is not applied in 5G SBA specifications.
 Therefore, no further investigation is required.

-5.8 BSP#8: Cross origin resource sharing (authorization endpoint)
+5.8 BSP#8: Cross-Origin Resource Sharing (authorization endpoint)

 5.8.1 Description of best practice

-This best practice addresses Cross origin resource sharing (authorization endpoint), as described in clause 2.6 of RFC 9700 [2].
+This best practice addresses Cross-Origin Resource Sharing (authorization endpoint), as described in section 2.6 of RFC 9700 [2].

-Editor’s Note: Further description is FFS
+Cross origin resource sharing is layered on top of HTTP and allows responses to declare they can be shared with other origins.

 5.8.2 Usage in 5G SBA

-There is no security related usage in 5G SBA.
+Cross-Origin Resource Sharing is not used in 5G SBA.

 5.8.3 Assessment

-Editor’s Note: Assessment is FFS
+Cross origin resource sharing (authorization endpoint) as a feature is not applied in 5G SBA security.
+Therefore, no further investigation is required.

 5.9 BSP#9: Insufficient Redirection URI Validation

 5.9.1 Description of best practice

-This best practice addresses Insufficient Redirection URI Validation, as described in clause 4.1 of RFC 9700 [2].
+This best practice addresses Insufficient Redirection URI Validation, as described in section 4.1 of RFC 9700 [2].